-Searching for the Best Video Wall Solution?
+Searching for the Best Video Wall Technologies?

 Until a few years ago LED technology was mostly used in outdoor displays, where it was required to “fight against sunlight” and be seen by observers far away of it.
 This selection was natural as LED displays are more brighter than LCD with standard backlight.
+Examples of video walls can be seen here.

 In the last couple of years, LED manufacturers start producing very high resolution with a dot pitch (or pixel pitch) of less than 1mm, making it also a great option for displays where observers are close to the display.